A general framework for adaptive nonparametric dimensionality reduction: Methods

 \subsection{Adaptive nonparametric dimensionality reduction}

 As already mentioned, the observed data $X_{1:n}=x_{1:n}$ satisfy the manifold hypothesis.
-As a consequence, there exists a smooth map $f: \mathbb{R}^d\to\mathbb{R}^D$ such that $f^{-1}(x_{1:n}) = y_{1:n}$ where $y_{1:n}$ is the set of low-dimensional data that we aim to recover.
+As a consequence, there exists a map $f: \mathbb{R}^d\to\mathbb{R}^D$ such that, locally, $f^{-1}(x_{1:n}) = y_{1:n}$, where $y_{1:n}$ is the set of low-dimensional data that we aim to recover.
 Dimensionality reduction can be seen as the inverse problem of learning the inverse map $g:=f^{-1}$ based on the realisation of a random sample $X_{1:n}$; see \cite{silva2002global}.
-The problem is ill-posed, and it can be solved only by imposing various restrictions on $f$.
+The problem is ill-posed, and it can be approached by imposing various restrictions on $f$.
 A huge literature on different approaches naturally stems from this fact.
-A large number of dimensionality reduction methods are based on performing the inversion, preserving local properties of $f^{-1}$ and of the data.
+A large number of dimensionality reduction methods are based on performing the inversion, preserving local properties of the data and of $g$.
 In the realm of local-preserving methods, very successful procedures that have been proposed are based on local neighbourhood structures induced by NN methods.
 Notable examples are LLE, Spectral Embedding, and Isomap.
 Such a class of methods can be cast into algorithms of the type

 where $k_{1:n}$ is the set of local neighbourhoods' sizes expressed in terms of NN orders and $d^{\text{proj}}$ is the dimension of the space where the researcher aims to project the data.
 For visualisation purposes, $d^{\text{proj}}=2,3$, while for modelling purposes it can be larger, and the optimal value is the unknown ID $d$.
 Note that in nonparametric dimensionality reduction methods, $\widehat g$ does not have an explicit expression, with the advantage of being more flexible.
 In Section~\ref{sec:methods}, we stressed the fact that the ID is fundamentally related to the size of uniform neighbourhoods.
 Such framework allows us to select $k_{1:n}$ and $d$ in \eqref{eq:algo-general} in an optimal and self-consistent way, i.e.\ for a given dimensionality reduction of the type \eqref{eq:algo-general} we consider its locally adaptive version